Focus Area Award

-The Focus Area Award Committee will select 5 finalists and the Impact100 full membership will vote to select the grant recipient.
-The grant recipient will be announced late April and recognized at the Annual Meeting (see below Important Dates).
+The Focus Area Award Committee will select 4 finalists and the Impact100 full membership will vote to select the grant recipient.
+The grant recipient will be announced late April and recognized at the Annual Meeting (see Important Dates below).

 Eligibility Criteria – Organization must:

-- Be a nonprofit with program(s) addressing food insecurity for Westchester residents (such program(s) must be running for at least 12 months prior to applying for this grant)
+- Be a nonprofit with program(s) addressing Housing Instability for Westchester residents (such program(s) must be running for at least 6 months prior to applying for this grant)

 - Be a tax-exempt 501(c)(3) organization